mweel1/usa_high_level/civil-agencies/us-social-security/personal-profile/index.md

 ### Social Security

-To receive their social security card, with a social security number on it.
+To receive their social security card, with a social security number on it, and social security to receive address and contact information in case of a social security emergency from the FCC.

 ## Logging In - First Time